 4. Trani

-Trani is a picturesque coastal town located 52km from Bari.
+Trani is a coastal town located 52km from Bari.
 It is known for its beautiful Romanesque architecture, historic harbour, and stunning views of the Adriatic Sea.

 Trani, Puglia